Founder & CEO of Black Girls CODE and Aspen Institute Fellow

 In this brand new talk, Kimberly Bryant, the founder and CEO of social movement, Black Girls CODE, traces the history of how minorities have shaped our technological culture and the importance of amplifying their innovations of the future.

-Time To Come Out Of The Box.
+Claiming our History to Own and Shape Our Future.
 In this keynote talk, Kimberly Bryant, the founder and CEO of Black Girls CODE and Aspen Institute Fellow, will share her journey as what she calls an “accidental social entrepreneur” and the lessons learned along the way in shaping a new paradigm for women and girls of color in the technology industry.

 Kimberly explores how recognizing our innate power to become change agents in our own lives and the lives of others by pushing through traditional boundaries and perceived limitations can help us drive change in our world.